bcgsc/rAMPage/README.md

 #### AMPs for Synthesis

-Clustering AMPs across datasets and choosing AMPs for synthesis are included in the `scripts/stAMPede.sh` script, but manual clustering can be done using `scripts/cluster.sh`:
+For reproducibility, clustering AMPs across datasets and choosing AMPs for synthesis are included in the `scripts/stAMPede.sh` script, but manual clustering can be done using `scripts/cluster.sh`:

 ```shell
 scripts/cluster.sh -o /path/to/outdir amphibia/ptoftae/skin-liver/exonerate insecta/mgulosa/venom/exonerate
 ```

+These are the 90 AMPs selected for synthesis, but only a subset of 21 have been validated _in vitro_ thus far.

 ## Directory Structure